longndt/unity-course/lesson5-ui-complete-game/theory/theory5.md

 ### Practice:
 Complete **Lab 05** to create a fully functional 2D game with complete UI system, audio integration, save/load functionality, and build-ready optimization.
 This represents the culmination of the entire Unity 2D course!

+---

+## ✅ What's Next

+You've completed the core Unity 2D course!
+Continue with advanced topics in `extras/` to further enhance your game development skills.